BugSlicer/DiceGame/README.md

 # Dice Game

-One f series of projects that created for learning purposes currently only working on _PC Screen_
+One of series of projects that created for learning purposes currently only working on _PC Screen_